 - I worked with the Mercy Corps in Portland Oregon on a project related to the right of the Lebanese woman to pass her nationality to her kids.

 I have been working on developing my personality and expanding my knowledge nonstop.
-In 2015, I applied to the Middle East Partner Initiative Leadership Program- Department of States and I was chosen by the American Embassy in Beirut among almost 600 applicants with 7 other Lebanese applicants.
-I was proudly the only Palestinian chosen to be part of a leadership program.
+In 2015, I applied to the Middle East Partner Initiative Leadership Program- US Department of State and was one of seven out of 600 hundred applicants chosen by the American Embassy in Beirut for this program.
+I was proudly the only Palestinian chosen to take part in the leadership program.
 I travelled to the United States for 40 days, where I received multiple classes at Portland State University about Conflict Resolution, Democracy, Leadership and many other topics.
 This experiece taught me a lot about the importance of team work, love of community, sacrifice and dedication.

 I believe that improving self starts with giving to others and this is why I take every opportunity to give before I take.
 Few years ago, I started volunteering with the ULYP, which offers scholarships for underprivileged academically promising students and help them with their SAT exam which can help them get ccepted into prestigious universities including AUB and LAU.
 I also volunteer as tutor for SAT exams.
 Most of the students do not get adequate instruction at their schools.
 It is such a rewarding experience to see these students eventually score high on these tests.

 In addition to that, I always make sure to keep myself involved in volunteering opportunities in the medical field because it is the field that I can give my best to.
 In 2019, I joined the Lebanese Breast Cancer Foundation and I started raising awareness through lectures about importance of screening, early detection of breast cancer, proper examination and treatment for women of different ages all over Lebanon.
 This Non-Profit organization raises funds annually to offer free screening and medications for needy breast cancer patients REGARDLESS of their nationality or faith.